Type safety Overview (/docs/orm/prisma-client/type-safety)

 // properties available on the typed object

-See the model query options reference for more information about the different types available.
+> See the [model query options](/orm/reference/prisma-client-reference#model-query-options) reference for more information about the different types available.

-Generated UncheckedInput types
+Generated UncheckedInput types [#generated-uncheckedinput-types]

-The UncheckedInput types are a special set of generated types that allow you to perform some operations that Prisma Client considers "unsafe", like directly writing relation scalar fields.
-You can choose either the "safe" Input types or the "unsafe" UncheckedInput type when doing operations like create, update, or upsert.
+The `UncheckedInput` types are a special set of generated types that allow you to perform some operations that Prisma Client considers "unsafe", like directly writing [relation scalar fields](/orm/prisma-schema/data-model/relations).
+You can choose either the "safe" `Input` types or the "unsafe" `UncheckedInput` type when doing operations like `create`, `update`, or `upsert`.

-For example, this Prisma schema has a one-to-many relation between User and Post:
+For example, this Prisma schema has a one-to-many relation between `User` and `Post`:

 model Post {